Trend20/looper/README.md

 </a>

 <p align="center">
-  Looper is an open-source bookmark and link manager to discover and organize your bookmarks.
+  Looper is an open-source bookmark and link manager.
 </p>

 <p align="center">